svelte-cig/svelte-common-recommendations/unsafe.md

 ### Using plain JS

-The same http request cann be solved in plain JS like so
+The same http request can be solved in plain JS like so
 ```js
 async function find_articles(){
     const [result, error] = await http.get("/artcles")